 There are other options available now.
 Medtronic was first to market with a hybrid closed loop using their pumps and sensors.
-Control-IQ and Basal-IQ are available for the T-Slim pumps from Tandem Diabetes for users of the Dexcom G6 CGM.
+Control-IQ and Basal-IQ are available for the T-Slim pumps from Tandem Diabetes.
 Insulet has their version of hybrid closed loop with the Omnipod 5.
-(Note: while both Loop and other DIY choices use Eros or DASH pods; the Omnipod 5 pods are different and there are no DIY solutions that use those pods.)

 If you are weighing the pros and cons of Loop compared to a commercial system, before going any further, check out these blogs written by two of the community’s most experienced Loopers:

 - SeeMyCGM about transitioning from Loop to a Tandem product.